hashicorp/terraform/website/docs/configuration-0-11/resources.html.md

 and name must be unique.

 Within the block (the `{ }`) is configuration for the resource.
-The configuration is dependent on the type; consult the provider's documentation for details.
+The configuration is dependent on the type.
+Consult the [provider's documentation](https://registry.terraform.io/browse/providers) for details.

+details.

 ### Meta-parameters